iocanel/backstage-tutorial/plugins/presentation/README.md

-# reveal
+# Presentation

-Welcome to the reveal plugin!
+Welcome to the presentation plugin!

 _This plugin was created through the Backstage CLI_